sccahyono/rejobber/README.md

 - Utilize more components, ideally if an object used more than 2 times, use components
 - Tidy up the store / use case directory for cleaner code
 - Add Unit Testing
-- Add some small features like search bar, sort for learning purpose
+- Add some small features like search bar, sort, empty screen for learning purpose